The Common Core initiative was implemented in the U.S. for K-12 students

 If your children are struggling with the transition, consider a private

-one-on-one tutor.
+one-to-one tutor.
 Here the tutor will work with your family, the teacher and your child

 to find the missing skills and building blocks in their foundation.
 Teaching